 The bathroom is enormous that one would consider it to be bigger than some entire hotel rooms and comprises a double sink area, a shower area with the giant shower head or hand held option and a bath area which has a beautiful stand-alone bath that looks out to the gardens and sea beyond.
 You can relax in your scented tub and admire the stunning scenery.
 There is also a chair for clothes, hanging rails for towels and a separate toilet and bidet.

-In the bedroom, there is a huge bed which can be configured as one large bed or as twin beds.
+In the bedroom at Zawadi, there is a huge bed which can be configured as one large bed or as twin beds.
 An extra bed can be added to the side of the living area if required.
 No more than three guests may occupy the villas.
 The accommodation is perched on top of cliffs, so the garden areas beyond the terraces are out of bounds and make Zawadi unsuitable for young children and the whole resort is for over 16's only.

 There are countless carefully thought out communal areas.
 The pool bar and restaurant are used for lunch and have a wooden deck and furniture perfectly suited for stepping off the beach and is a few steps from the pool.
 It is open and airy and overlooks the pool and beach areas.
 It gives incredible views as you enjoy your meal.
 Beyond the bar area on a lower deck, there is a selection of more comfortable wicker seating ideal for a coffee mid-morning or after lunch.